 Every year, I write about our old cat needs.
-While Karma-Kat has just reached middle age, cats age at different rates.
+While Karma-Kat has just reached middle age (and still acts like a kitten!), cats age at different rates.
 When do you consider your cat old?
 Is your old cat a senior kitty by age 8, or 13, or…when?
 For cats, what is old?
 Here are 8 reasons to consider adopting a senior citizen pet.

 November is National Adopt a Senior Pet Month.
 I have to admit, there’s something special about old cats.
 This post first appeared in 2012, and has been updated several times.
 Now that Seren-Kitty has gone to Rainbow Bridge, this post is in Seren’s honor and for all the golden oldie senior cats that rule our hearts (whether here or waiting for us at the Bridge.)